 The Adolescent Depression and Suicide Program provides training and didactics in Dialectical Behavior Therapy.
 Intensive academic training in Dialectical Behavior Therapy is taught during the Summer Orientation Program for the first year fellows.
 This weekly full-day program combines clinical and didactic materials taught in a seminar format by nationally renowned faculty.
 During the first year, fellows may elect to assess and treat a suicidal or depressed adolescent patient with DBT in a highly supervised training format.

-During a three-month Consultation Rotation, fellows are exposed to hospital and community settings where children and adolescents are served.
-During this rotation, fellows work consultatively alongside other physicians and professionals in other health settings, schools and treatment settings.
+During a six-month Consultation Rotation, fellows work consultatively alongside other physicians and professionals in multiple health settings, schools and treatment sites.

-Fellows rotate at the Bronx High School of Science, where Einstein/Montefiore fellows have a longstanding commitment to consulting with the guidance and teaching personnel so as to best provide short-term psychiatric consultation and treatment for the population of gifted students that attend the high school.
+Fellows rotate at the Bronx High School of Science at which Einstein/Montefiore fellows have a longstanding commitment to consulting with the Bronx Science guidance and teaching personnel as to best provide short-term psychiatric consultation and treatment for the population of gifted students that attend the high school.
 Fellows also rotate at an elementary school in the Bronx, where a school-health team incorporates mental health treatment into school-based treatment for children.
 Fellows participate in classroom evaluations, treatment plan meetings and implementation of services on-site at the elementary school.

 Trainees rotate at the Rose Kennedy Center where they work at an onsite psychopharmacology clinic with senior faculty, observe ADOS exams - the state-of-the-art assessment of autistic children and consult with a wide-range of treatment team members.
 The Kennedy Center is the cornerstone of neuroscience and work with the developmental disorders for the Albert Einstein College of Medicine.